How To Cycle A Shrimp Tank?

 So, Why Are You Putting These Starter Fishes?

 These shrimps will provide ammonia through respiration, biological waste, and decaying food (that you will give them to eat).
-The ammonia will ensure the growth of the first set of nitrifying bacteria colony initiating the cycling process.
+The ammonia will ensure the growth of the first set of nitrifying bacteria colonies, initiating the cycling process.

 Now, you may think isn’t it paradoxical to input ammonia to get rid of ammonia.
 It is just like taking vaccines/germs (all of us know that those are actually the same germs that cause a particular disease) to make your body fight against the same germs.

-Here the ‘Survival of the fittest’ law will work and some of your shrimps will survive through the hazardous state, but in some cases, their life expectancy will decrease.
+Here, the ‘Survival of the fittest’ law will work, and some of your shrimps will survive through the hazardous state, but in some cases, their life expectancy will decrease.
 Others will sacrifice their life for the shrimpkind!

 2. Using Fish Food To Initiate The Cycle